edoardottt/awesome-hacker-search-engines/README.md

 - [Addresses.com](https://www.addresses.com/) - Free People Search and Public Information Search Engine
 - [Advanced Background Checks](https://www.advancedbackgroundchecks.com/) - Free People Search
 - [Yasni](http://www.yasni.com/) - Search phone, email, address for any name.
 News, pictures & links for any person.
 Find anyone on the internet with the world's largest free people search
+- [USA Data Search](https://usa-official.com/) - The USA official website provides access to public data that can be searched and viewed by anyone

 ### Unclassified